10Kft/10kft-api/sections/webhooks.md

 ##### Endpoint: `/api/v1/webhooks`

-The webhooks feature allows users to register, via the API, a webhook that they can use to receive notifications about key events in their account.
+Webhooks allow users to register, via the API, a webhook that they can use to receive notifications about key events in their account.
 Currently, webhooks are supported for the following events.